 Remote user testing: At least 5 users perform a task using the final design or prototype via video or other webtools.
 We applied solutions to the design for each issue found.

 Lab user testing: We identify issues while a user is performing specific tasks using your product or service.
 Opentrends Lab allows us to test in a controlled environment.

 A/B testing: This method split testing between two design versions (A and B) and observe the user interaction.
 It can be made during preproduction or production.

-5 seconds test: We show your design to people during five seconds.
+5 second test: We show your design to people during five seconds.
 When the time is up we ask them questions about what they remember, what was the site about, where they would find something…

 Card sorting: With this method each person gets a set of concepts or ideas (cards) which they sort into groups or categories that make sense to them.
 We create a set of cards that represent content of a product.

-When we design a new product or digital service we always strive for a balance between technology, user and business needs.
-In every project we create a customer-oriented methodology.
-It is focused on understanding the business context, driven on value proposition and exploring personality and meaning of brands and products.
+When we design a new product or digital service at Fail Fast we always strive for balancing between technology, user and business needs.
+We create in every project a customer-oriented methodology: focused on understanding the business context, driven on a value proposition and also in exploring personality, meaning of brands and products.

 Our goal is to dedicate creative efforts on customers’ business core.
 We also define, understand and follow business indicators, such as conversion, user acquisition, loyalty and engagement.